Thiggel/Monotonic-Early-Exit/blogpost.md

 </p>

 ### Conclusion
+Our analysis shows that "easy" sequences that can be predicted without much effort by human beings also exhibit a similar pattern in neural networks.
+These sequences tend to be long, highly contextual, and can represent factual knowledge about the world, which excludes ambiguity.

-Our analysis of "easy" and "difficult" sequences indicates that an early exit mechanism could benefit from considering sequence length.
+The practical implications of this analysis are that an early exit mechanism could benefit from considering sequence length.
 Even the easiest sequences require a few initial layers before reaching high confidence, suggesting that the first few layers should not be used for early exits to avoid unnecessary computation of confidence measures.
 This understanding helps refine early exiting mechanisms, optimizing resource use without sacrificing performance.